This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Chloramine gas can cause irritation in your eyes, headache, coughing, shortness of breath, skin related problems, etc. If not treated immediately the symptoms can worsen.
+Chloramine gas can irritate your eyes, headache, coughing, shortness of breath, skin-related problems, etc. If not treated immediately the symptoms can worsen.

 Note: If you or a loved one meets a Chloramine related accident, then it’s best to call 911 immediately.

 2. Baking Soda and Vinegar

 During science fairs in schools, there is always this person who would make a volcano, where they would combine baking soda with vinegar to create that eruption-like effect.

 Both these green cleaning ingredients work exceptionally well, but not when you mix them.
 This is also taught in basic chemistry classes in school, mixing acid (vinegar) with base (baking soda) creates salt (sodium acetate).
 This final product doesn’t work that well when it comes to cleaning.